-Urinary incontinence can be treated through several ways.
+Urinary incontinence can be treated in several ways.
 You should work hand in hand with your doctor to find out the best treatment for your UI.

 Behavioral treatments: It involves changing some basic behaviors.
 They include shedding weight, dietary changes, quit smoking, limit alcohol intake, and bladder retraining.

-The most commonly device used in the treatment of UI is known as pessary.
+Devices: The most common device used in the treatment of UI is known as a pessary.
 It consists of a stiff ring that is inserted into the female reproductive organ to push against the wall of the urethra and vagina.

 Nerve stimulation: This technique is used if behavioral treatments and medications fail to work.
-It involves the use of electric impulses on the nerves that regulates the bladder.
+It involves the use of electric impulses on the nerves that regulate the bladder.

 Exercises for Improving Bladder Control